-Can I visit SMCT outside of attending a funeral?
+Can I visit SMCT for an appointment?

 If you need to arrange a funeral, our customer service team can guide you through options at this time.
 Appointments are conducted by phone and email where possible, and in some cases at our on-site Customer Service Centre.

 All visitors need to observe social distancing by maintaining a minimum of 1.5 metre person-to-person spacing.

 As an added precaution, we have introduced temperature checks for anyone coming to appointments in our Customer Service areas.

 If you wish to arrange a Final Farewell Ceremony or plaque installation, please call us to discuss appointment options.